Course Outline

 Practical Cryptography

-• Key management and Public Key Infrastructure (PKI) for government
+• Key management practices and the role of Public Key Infrastructure (PKI) in securing government communications.

 Security Protocols

-• Common protocol pitfalls and misconfigurations for government
+• Common pitfalls and misconfigurations in security protocols that can affect government IT environments.

 Cryptographic Vulnerabilities

-• Practical mitigations and secure usage patterns for government
+• Practical mitigations and secure usage patterns to protect government systems from cryptographic vulnerabilities.

 Knowledge Sources